Governance and ethics

 We’re committed to complying with the letter and the spirit of anti-corruption and anti-bribery laws in the countries where we operate.
 It’s our policy to never engage in any form of bribery or corruption and to report potential violations immediately.

-Our Code promotes speaking up and it outlines our commitment against retaliation.
+Our Code promotes speaking up and it outlines our commitment against intimidation and retaliation.
 Employees and Board members are required to report all known and suspected Code breaches.
-The Code Office monitors, tracks and reports on possible Code matters.
-There are multiple channels to report Code breaches including through an employee’s manager, Human Resources, a member of the Legal or Compliance team, the Code inbox, and the Ethics Hotline.
+There are multiple channels to report Code breaches including through an employee’s manager, Human Resources, a member of the Legal or Compliance team, the Code inbox and the Ethics Hotline.
 Our Ethics Hotline is available 24/7 in multiple languages and empowers all our stakeholders to play an active role in protecting the organization.
-Employees and the general public can use the Ethics Hotline to seek guidance and report misconduct anonymously.
-Our Enterprise Compliance team monitors and investigates reports to the Ethics Hotline.
+Employees and the general public can use the Ethics Hotline to seek guidance and report allegations of misconduct anonymously.
+The Code Office monitors, tracks and reports on Code breaches and their resolution to senior management and select Board committees quarterly.

-Sun Life manages many human rights elements across our business – in our employment practices, products and services, supply chain, and investments.
-To ensure we are aware of and manage the full range of potential human rights issues, in 2022 we worked to assess, map and prioritize key human rights risks across our global organization.
-Over the year, we intend to strengthen our approach to managing key human rights issues.
+Sun Life manages many human rights elements across our business – in our employment practices, products and services, supply chain and investments.
+To ensure we are aware of and manage the full range of potential human rights issues, we have worked to assess, map and prioritize key human rights risks across our global organization.

 Learn more in Diversity, Equity and Inclusion.